Per Enflo: Geometry of Banach spaces

 Intuitively, the center of a line segment inside the unit ball must lie deep inside the unit ball unless the segment is short.

 In 1972 Enflo proved that "every super-reflexive Banach space admits an equivalent uniformly convex norm".

 The basis problem and Mazur's goose

-With one paper, which was published in 1973, Per Enflo solved three problems that had stumped functional analysts for decades: The basis problem of Stefan Banach, the "Goose problem" of Stanislaw Mazur, and the approximation problem of Alexander Grothendieck.
+With one paper, which was published in 1973, Per Enflo solved three problems that had stumped functional analysts for decades: The basis problem of Stefan Banach, the "Goose problem" of Stanisław Mazur, and the approximation problem of Alexander Grothendieck.
 Grothendieck had shown that his approximation problem was the central problem in the theory of Banach spaces and continuous linear operators.

 Basis problem of Banach

 The basis problem was posed by Stefan Banach in his book, Theory of Linear Operators.
 Banach asked whether every separable Banach space has a Schauder basis.

 A Schauder basis or countable basis is similar to the usual (Hamel) basis of a vector space; the difference is that for Hamel bases we use linear combinations that are finite sums, while for Schauder bases they may be infinite sums.
 This makes Schauder bases more suitable for the analysis of infinite-dimensional topological vector spaces including Banach spaces.